zThorium/zThorium/README.md

 # 👋 Hi there

-My name is Fabián Lara, a Civil Computer Engineer from Universidad de Valparaíso 🇨🇱, passionate about building AI-powered systems and full-stack applications.
+My name is Fabián Lara, a Civil Computer Engineer, passionate about building AI-powered systems and full-stack applications.

 💻 I specialize in designing and developing **LLM-based chatbots and agent architectures** using LangGraph and LangChain on NestJS backends — currently building an intelligent medical scheduling assistant.